gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 2. We have another Rust compiler to choose from (which is normally a good thing!)

 > As this is a front-end project, the compiler will gain full access to all of GCC’s internal middle-end optimization passes which are distinct from LLVM. -- GCC Front-End For Rust[^bib-rust-gcc-homepage].

+There are some interesting benchmarks of Rust against C++ at https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust-gpp.html.
+Rust is clearly faster in 4 of the benchmarks, C++ is clearly faster in 3 of them, and for the remaining 3 they are basically identical.

 ## The Disadvantages of Using Rust